Bermuda Grass Control: How to Maintain Bermuda Grass Yearly

 Spraying Turf

-In the last two weeks of April or the first two weeks of May, apply an insecticide.
+Apply an insecticide in the last two weeks of April or the first two weeks of May.

-During this period, insects are starting to become active and larvae can be seen within your lawn.
-Common insects in bermuda grass are white grubs, mites, may beetles, and fire ants.
+During this period, insects become active, and larvae can be seen within your lawn.
+Common insects in Bermuda grass are white grubs, mites, may beetles, and fire ants.

-Before choosing a type of insecticide product properly identify the type of insect residing in your lawn for effective insect control.
-Without knowing which pest may be harming your bermuda grass, you will not be able to determine the best treatment strategy to use.
+Before choosing an insecticide product, correctly identify the insect residing in your lawn for effective insect control.
+You cannot determine the best treatment strategy without knowing which pest may be harming your Bermuda grass.

-To effectively get rid of insects we recommend Dominion 2L.
-Dominion 2L is a systemic insecticide, meaning it will absorb into treated plants and translocate through the plant tissue.
-This will effectively kill any insect pest pests that will feed on the treated foliage, while keeping your grass safe.
+To effectively eliminate insects, we recommend Dominion 2L.
+This systemic insecticide absorbs into treated plants and translocates through the plant tissue.
+It effectively kills insect pests that feed on the treated foliage while keeping your grass safe.

-Determine how much Dominion 2L you will need by calculating the square footage of the treatment area for treating flowers and ground cover.
-To do this, measure and multiply the treatment area length times the width (length x width = square footage).
+Calculate the square footage of the treatment area for flowers and ground cover to determine how much Dominion 2L you will need.
+Measure the treatment areas' length and width in feet, then multiply them together (length x width = square footage).

-To mix, add half the water into the pump sprayer, add your measured amount of Dominion 2L, then add the remaining half of the water and close the sprayer.
-Shake the sprayer to agitate, and pump to produce a low-pressure spray.
+To mix, add half the water into the pump sprayer, add your measured amount of Dominion 2L, then add the remaining half and close the sprayer.
+Shake the sprayer to agitate and pump to produce a low-pressure spray.

 Key Takeaways

-• Our top recommendation for treating bermuda grass with a fertilizer is Weed & Feed with Trimec for spring and in the late fall Solutions 8-12-16 Fall Fertilizer
+• Our top recommendation for treating Bermuda grass with fertilizer is Weed & Feed with Trimec in the spring and the Solutions 8-12-16 Fall Fertilizer for the late fall.

-• By maintaining a regular lawn care schedule and promoting a lush green, nutrient turf, weeds, insects, and other environmental factors will find it difficult to establish itself on your bermuda grass.
+• Maintaining a regular lawn care schedule and promoting a lush green, nutrient-rich turf, weeds, insects, and other environmental factors will make establishing themselves on your Bermuda grass difficult.

 Questions and Answers